-In 1976, to analyze and manage biodiversity on TVA lands and to improve compliance with federal environmental regulations, TVA launched the Natural Heritage Project with the help and support of the Nature Conservancy.
+TVA, with the help and support of the Nature Conservancy, launched the Natural Heritage Project in 1976 to analyze and manage biodiversity on TVA lands and to improve compliance with federal environmental regulations.
 The project maintains data on threatened and endangered plant and animal species in TVA's power service area, which includes all of Tennessee and parts of six surrounding states.
 You can access lists of these species below:

 Listing by Classification

 If you’d like to report a sighting of a rare species, please download the Rare Species Observation Form, which can be printed out and mailed or faxed to TVA.
 The form is available in two formats: